Mirror Decorating Ideas for Bedroom: Brighten & Expand Your Space

 What is the best mattress for a sofa bed?

-Memory foam or hybrid mattresses are considered the best due to their ability to provide comfort while fitting into a foldable sofa bed frame.
+Memory foam or hybrid mattresses are ideal because they balance support and flexibility, fitting smoothly into a sofa bed with mattress frame.

 How thick should a sofa bed mattress be?